“Smog covers the Earth. The oxygen is depleted. Love is encouraged but the penalty for birth is death.”

-Instead of real babies everybody is entitled to go the baby shop and get themselves their very own animatronic child.
+Instead of real babies, everybody is entitled to visit the baby shop and get themselves their very own animatronic child.
 Citizens concealing illegal children are caught and executed – the babies too – and informers are rewarded with food chits.

 When a baby is discovered in this future society, the authorities swoop and the offending parents and baby are placed inside a big dome.
 They are forced to stay under the dome for 12 hours to contemplate their transgressions, and then they’re executed in the dome.

 It’s a world of plastic food and simulated merriment . . . and a museum to contain the last living remnants of Earth’s natural flora and fauna.